-Get ready to take a bite out of fall!
-Apples are a staple, and a great fruit to have on-hand all year long.
+Not only are apples the epitome of fall, they’re a great fruit to have on-hand all year long.
 These perfectly baked apples are filled with crispy granola for a dessert that comes together with just a few minutes of prep work.
-While there are several type of apples in Harry & David’s Apple Medley, they all cook up to perfection.
+Mix up your apple flavors with this Apple Medley, that will all cook up to perfection.

 These baked apples are an excellent alternative to apple crisp or apple pie, but with far less mixing and chopping.
 For an even easier dessert, you can prep the granola ahead of time or use a favorite that you already have at home.
 Just don’t forget the vanilla ice cream!

 - 1 ½ cup granola (use store-bought or see recipe below)

 - ¼ cup unsweetened almond butter or peanut butter